Service level privacy notices

 We make every effort to keep all the personal data we hold secure, whether held electronically or as paper copies.
 We also ensure that only members of staff with a legitimate reason to access your information have permission to do so.

 In certain cases, such as safeguarding inquiries and criminal investigations we are legally obliged to provide information to the police.
+We also have a statutory duty to undertake Domestic Homicide Reviews, for which we contract an independent Chair and Author.
 However we have procedures in place that allows this to be carried out in a secure and confidential manner.

 How long will you keep this information for?